 - 1. The minimum rent requirement may be waived under certain circumstances.
 Financial hardship status is to be granted immediately for ninety (90) days in the event of the following: - a.
-The family has lost eligibility or is awaiting an eligibility determination to receive federal, state or local assistance, including a family having a non-citizen household member lawfully admitted for permanent residence and who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996; - b.
+The family has lost eligibility or is awaiting an eligibility determination to receive federal, state or local assistance, including a family having a non-citizen household member lawfully admitted for permanent residence and who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Act of 1996;

+- b.
 The family income has decreased due to changed circumstances such as separation, divorce, and abandonment; - c.
 One or more family members have lost employment; - d.
 The family would be evicted as a result of imposing the minimum rent requirement; - e.
 There has been a death in the family; or - f.
-There are other hardship situations determined by the PHA on a case-by-case basis, i.e. alimony, child support, etc.
+There are other hardship situations determined by the PHA on a case-bycase basis, i.e. alimony, child care hardship exemptions as determined by HOTMA, child support, etc.